Pelican-Elegant/elegant/documentation/content/Supported Plugins/reading-time.md

 typically based on the average reading speed of an adult being roughly 265 words per minute while retaining comprehension.

-Elegant provides this feature, adding a `Reading Time` section at the top of the text on the right side of the article with the estimate for the current article.
+Elegant provides this feature, adding a `Reading Time` section at the top of the right sidebar with the estimate for the current article.

 Here is an example of what the Reading Time estimate may look like: